dbt-labs/docs.getdbt.com/website/docs/community/maintaining-a-channel.md

 ## TL;DR

-There are three things you should do to be a good channel maintainer:
+There are three things you should do to be a good channel maintainer in the [dbt Slack community](https://community.getdbt.com/):

 - Once you see some folks in the channel, post initial conversation topics to help them get to know each other.
 - Keep an eye out in #introductions for folks who might benefit from your new channel.
 For example if someone works in the space or on  the same problems, then direct them to the channel.